It isn't always punches and name-calling.

 The textbook definition says it's any action that intends to harm, humiliate or coerce another being.
 However, like any standard and traditional concept, it's morphed over the years.
 As a society, we've entered an era in which there are now more mediums than ever before through which bullying can occur.
 This means the stereotypical rough-and-tumble playground spats that might have defined bullying decades ago are no longer the trademark signs.

-What are the Different Forms of Bullying?
+What are the Different Types of Bullying?

 Pushing and shoving isn't the end-all, be-all type of bullying that people of all ages participate in.
 In fact, there are six main categories of bullying that define different techniques and methods used to intimidate someone.
 Let's take a look at what they entail.